 WHILE EXHALING COMPLETLY: Focus on intentionally releasing anger, frustration and stresses

-For more mindful breathing techniques and to further explore the health benefits of proper breathing check out…
+To explore mindful breathing techniques and to further understand the benefits of proper breathing read more here.

 3. CLEAN IT UP – Research indicates that folks living in clean and clutter – free environments report feeling happier, less stressed, more focused and energetic and reported more restful sleep.
 So this season is great opportunity to do that “Spring Cleaning” you’ve been putting off.
 If the prospect of cleaning a whole home is overwhelming, start small with one room, closet or drawer.
 Be mindful of the cleaning products you choose to use as many conventional products contain harmful allergens, carcinogens and hormone disruptors.
 This is also a great season to clean out your personal care products as they too often contain harmful chemicals.